 Access will happen through the 9P filesystem, which can be accessed by the UNC path

-So I mapped the UNC path to a drive for easy access… and Eclipse failed using it.
-After some research, it appears Eclipse doesn’t like having a workspace on a network-drive due to locking mechanisms involved on Eclipse’s side.
+So I mapped the UNC path to a drive for easy access… and Eclipse failed to use it.
+After some research, it appears Eclipse doesn’t like having a workspace on a network drive due to locking mechanisms involved on Eclipse’s side.
 But you can deactivate this, it finally worked.

 Until I imported my projects… and waited… and waited… and waited.
 After a few hours, I gave up due to the astonishing bad performance, which made it unusable.